palladius/genai-kids-stories/README.md

 # INSTALL

-* make sure you create yur own .enrc.yourname and assign the ENV vars you want
+* make sure you create yur own `.envrc.yourname` and assign the ENV vars you want.
-* Create A svcAcct for GCS and download it under `private/sa.json`. do NOT check it in :)
+* Create A svcAcct for GCS and download it under `private/sa.json`.
+Do NOT check it in :)
+* Create your own `RAILS_MASTER_KEY` and keep it aside.
 ## Build on Google

 * Cloud Build (on ricc project `ror-goldie`).